 May my children stay in the Worship Center/Sanctuary during the service?

 Your children are welcome to attend the full hour of worship.
 Some parents see this as an important step in faith formation.
-Children’s packets are also available from the ushers.
 Many families bring special books or quiet activities help to keep children from getting too restless.

 Most children, even the very young, come to worship for the first quarter of the service.
 They are invited (but not required) to come to the front for the Word for Young Disciples.
 Parents may sit with their children until they feel comfortable coming alone.